 The four-floor lift models to be used in this laboratory are a scaled representation of a commercial lift.
-They have similar floor and lift controls to the full-sized implementation (but do not have a separate floor display on each floor - since this doesn't really add to the functionality of the lifts where our passengers are only notionally 1cm tall or so).
+They have similar floor and lift controls to the full-sized implementation (but do not have a separate floor display on each floor - since this doesn't really add to the functionality of the lifts).